rflynn523/Multi-Function-LED-Display/README.md

  Mode 3 (Timer): The user can again select a number (1 - 99) to be set as standard timer.
 They also have the choice of selecting seconds, minutes, or hours.

- Mode 4 (Stop Watch): This mode acts as a typical stopwatch.
+ Mode 4 (Stopwatch): This mode acts as a typical stopwatch.
 Pressing the button will pause the time and will reset the stopwatch after it has been paused for more than a few seconds.

  Mode 5: (Shot Clock): Acts as an NBA 24 second shot clock.
 Once the time is up it will automatically reset back to 24.

-A demo video can be seen at this link:
+A demo video can be seen at this link: https://youtu.be/Ino6i9vFSoI